docsbydesign/piClinic/docs/index.md

 ## Benefits

 Many small clinics around the world would benefit from some form of patient-record automation to reduce duplicate and misplaced files and improve their ability to report on patients and clinic activities.
-However, for many of these clinics, an EHR system is too costl to install and too complex to  maintain.
+However, for many of these clinics, an EHR system is too costly to install and too complex to  maintain.

 _**piClinic**_ provides the essential patient-record automation functions of: